YouTube TV has been my #1 pick for people who want to cut the cable TV cord and still watch their favorite channels.

 When you’re comparing the price of YouTube TV to a cable or satellite provider, make sure to factor in the hidden fees that other providers charge.

-I obtained an Xfinity cable bill that includes nearly $50 in additional monthly charges:
+For example, I obtained the Xfinity cable bill shown below with nearly $50 in additional monthly charges.

 Free Trial or Free Preview